BBL finals race: The run home for each club

 Jan 25: v Heat (sixth) at the MCG

-A dominant tournament from last year's finalists has seen them lock in top spot with three matches still to play, and they'll also welcome back Peter Handscomb and Adam Zampa for their run to the finals.
+A dominant tournament from last year's finalists saw them lock in top spot with three matches to play, while they also welcome back Peter Handscomb and Adam Zampa for their run to the finals.
 Whether breakout star Haris Rauf also returns for the finals following his maiden call-up to play for Pakistan remains to be seen.
-A loss to the Strikers on the Gold Coast has been the only blemish for the Stars in a superb season, and they have already secured hosting rights for the Qualifier final on January 31.
+Monday night's rain-affected loss to the Sixers was just the second blemish for the Stars in a superb season, and they have already secured hosting rights for the Qualifier final on January 31.
 Will this be the year they finally break through for their maiden title?

 The run home